decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<CommunityDeletedEvent>;
 }

-// Warning: (ae-missing-release-tag) "CommunityInviteSentEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CommunityInviteReceivedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "CommunityInviteSentEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CommunityInviteReceivedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type CommunityInviteSentEvent = BaseEvent & {
+export type CommunityInviteReceivedEvent = BaseEvent & {
     type: Events.Type.COMMUNITY;
-    subType: Events.SubType.Community.INVITE_SENT;
+    subType: Events.SubType.Community.INVITE_RECEIVED;
     metadata: {
         id: string;
         name: string;